 Can I still use battery operated smoke alarms?

-An existing dwelling with battery operated smoke alarms may replace them when required with battery operated photoelectric type smoke alarms that meet the Australian Standard 3786–2014.
+Yes – an existing dwelling with battery operated smoke alarms may replace them when required with battery operated photoelectric type smoke alarms that meet the Australian Standard 3786–2014.

 Will I have to run new wiring in my home to interconnect the smoke alarms?